 The primary reason institutions need to generate some level of surplus over long periods of time is because operations are one of the sources of liquidity and resources for reinvestment in institutional initiatives.

 Strategic Financial Analysis for Higher Education

-In FY19, UMF experienced a negative Net Operating Revenues Ratio for a sixth consecutive year, but did recover slightly from FY18 which was a ten-year low at -5.91%.
+In FY20, UMF experienced a negative Net Operating Revenues Ratio for a seventh consecutive year, but at -1.56%, UMF's FY20 ratio was significantly improved from the FY19 rate of -5.62%.